oracle/optic/README.md

   * [get_alias_info()](#get_alias_info)

 ## What is OPTIC?
-OPTIC (OpenSearch Tools for Indices and Clusters) is a Python language tool suite designed to offer OpenSearch Engineers utilities to troubleshoot, analyze, and make changes to OpenSearch clusters and indices.
+OPTIC (OpenSearch Tools for Indices and Clusters) is a Python language tool suite designed to offer OpenSearch users utilities to troubleshoot, analyze, and make changes to OpenSearch clusters and indices.
 OPTIC is designed to offer both a rich command line experience and a library that can be called from other pieces of code.